dmytro-oliinyk-cl/ai-review-test/.ai/ai-reviewer-instruction.md

 🧾 Output Requirements:

 - Output must be a **single valid JSON object**, nothing else (no prose, no explanations).
+- Report EVERY occurrence as a separate item.
+- Do NOT deduplicate similar findings; emit one item per (path, line).
+- If multiple lines share the same rule, output multiple items (one per line).
+- Never summarize instead of enumerating.
 - Each issue must include:
   - `id` — the CQ rule ID (e.g., "CQ-4.08").
   - `path` — relative file path where the violation occurs.